fscpscollaborative/fscps.ascii/docs/Convert-FSCPSTextToAscii.md

 ```

 ### -Timestamp
-Enables or disables detailed information (timestamp) in the output.
+A switch to include a timestamp in the output.
 Defaults to \`$false\`.

 ```yaml